brlcad/progpath/README.md

     }
 ```

-version of that is in the repo, compiled by default, so can see it in action:
+that code is included and compiled by default, so can see it in action:

 ```shell
      % git clone https://github.com/brlcad/progpath.git && cd progpath